cameronism/ClassyCLI/README.md

 ## Configuration

-`ClassyCommandLine` strives to do the right thing out of the box but can be customized if needed.
+`ClassyCLI` strives to do the right thing out of the box but can be customized if needed.

 _all TODO_